What questions should I ask my doctor(s)?

 The shock and stress that people may feel after a diagnosis of cancer is common and it is often difficult to think of questions to ask when attending your doctor or pancreatic specialist.

 Often it helps to make a list of questions before an appointment.
 Bringing a family member or friend with you when you talk to the doctor-to take part in the discussion, to take notes, or just to listen can help.

 Always remember that the doctor is there to answer your questions so don’t be afraid to voice your opinion or question any action or procedure.

-- What type of pancreatic cancer do I have?
+- What kind of pancreatic cancer do I have?

-- Are there any clinical trials I should know about?
+- Are there any clinical trials that may be suitable for me?

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.